pingcap/docs/data-migration/aurora/from-snapshot.md

 ## Step 5.
 Import data into TiDB using TiDB Lightning

-Run TiDB Lightning to start the import operation.
+Execute the following commands to start to import using TiDB Lightning:

 {{< copyable "shell-regular" >}}